Achan81/sei-project-three-frontend/README.md

 export default router
 ```

-Secure routes grant access only to those who have successfully log in.
+Secure routes grant access only to those who have successfully logged in.
 When a user logs in successfully, user tokens (which have limited time expiry) would be assigned to the userId to allow secure route paths to be accessed.
 In the event of no token, the Backend would throw a 401 unauthorized error.

 ```js
 export default function errorHandler (err, req, res, next) {